Analytic Quality Glossary

 explanatory context

-The RAE provides quality ratings for research across all disciplines using a standard scale ranging from 1 to 5 (although with sub categories there seven grades).
+The RAE provided quality ratings for research across all disciplines using a standard scale ranging from 1 to 5 (although with sub categories there seven grades).
 Grades are determined by how much of the work is judged by a peer panel to reach national or international levels of excellence.

 The outcomes of the RAE are published and as such provide public information about the quality of research in universities and colleges throughout the UK.
 It is useful for industry, commerce and the voluntary sector to guide their research funding decisions.
 The RAE also gives an indication of the relative quality and standing of UK academic research and provides benchmarks that are used by institutions in developing and managing their research strategies.
 However, the RAE tends to lead to concentration of research and, it is argued, a proliferation of research papers.
 (HERO, 2001)